mineatar-io/skin-render/README.md

 # skin-render
-A *extremely* high performant library for rendering Minecraft skins into 2D and 3D isometric images.
-Inspired by existing services like [Crafatar](https://crafatar.com/), but with an effort to make renders faster and more efficient.
+A fast and efficient library for rendering Minecraft skins into 2D and 3D isometric images.
+Inspired by existing services like [Crafatar](https://crafatar.com/) but with performance in mind.
+This library is used in production for [mineatar.io](https://mineatar.io).

 ## Documentation